Research Fellow, Innate Immunology

 Interview Date: To be confirmed

-Professor Salim Khakoo is looking to recruit an enthusiastic researcher to a 2 year position in immunology focussing on the immune responses to cancer and viral infections.
+Professor Salim Khakoo is looking to recruit a researcher to a postdoctoral position in immunology focussing on the immune responses to cancer and viral infections.

 The post is available immediately.
 Informal enquiries to Salim Khakoo (firstname.lastname@example.org) are welcome.